 Patio heaters come in a range of sizes and fuel types to suit a variety of outdoor areas.
 Depending on what you’re after, you can choose from:

-- Table top: Can be used as a centrepiece for your outdoor dining area.
+- Tabletop: Can be used as a centerpiece for your outdoor dining area.
 These typically have a design similar to free-standing heaters, but with a smaller heating range.
 Their most common fuel type is electric.

 - Wall-mounted: Ideal for when you have limited space, or don’t want a large unit to worry about.
 These are typically electric.